-Saint Patrick's Day is celebrated every year on March 17th.
-Saint Patrick was a fifth-century Romano-British Christian missionary and bishop in Ireland who known as the "Apostle of Ireland".
-People all over the world celebrate St. Patrick’s Day, especially places with large Irish-American communities.
-And the celebrations are largely Irish cultural themed.
+Saint Patrick's Day is celebrated every year on March 17th and to commemorate Saint Patrick, a fifth-century Romano-British Christian missionary and bishop in Ireland who known as the "Apostle of Ireland".
+Which people all over the world, especially places with large Irish-American communities, celebrate St. Patrick’s Day.
+The celebrations are largely Irish cultural themed.

-St. Patrick’s Day is a holiday known for parades, shamrocks and all things Irish.
+St. Patrick’s Day is a holiday known for its parades, and shamrocks.
 From leprechauns to the colour green.
-Feasting on the day features traditional Irish food, including corned beef, corned cabbage, coffee, soda bread, potatoes, and shepherd’s pie.
-Many celebrations also hold an Irish breakfast of sausage, black and white pudding, fried eggs, and fried tomatoes.
+Feasting on the day features traditional Irish food, including corned beef, corned cabbage, soda bread, potatoes, coffee, and shepherd’s pie.
+Many celebrations also hold an Irish breakfast of sausage, fried eggs, black and white pudding, and fried tomatoes.

 The parade tradition of St. Patrick’s Day is one of the worldwide celebration.
 In the US usually held by cities include Boston, New York, Philadelphia, New Orleans, Savannah, and other cities worldwide.
 As said, green somehow really associated with St. Patrick’ Day.
 So, greening of building and rivers also one of the ways to celebrate the day, like the Chicago River had been dyed green in 1962.